 Dear Wood Folk,

 Have you seen a strange little hummingbird?
-Unlike most other moths, clearwing moths fly and feed during the daytime, mimicking a hummingbird.
+Unlike most other moths, hummingbird moths (genus Hemaris) fly and feed during the daytime, mimicking their namesake or an extra large bee.
+In Britain, they are called bee hawk-moths.
 They’re not just hummingbird-like in their hours and nectar choices, but also in appearance, fast wingbeats and hovering.
 I remember the first time I saw one.
 I was sitting with my mother, and this interesting creature was zooming over my parents pond like Tinkerbelle.
 This was before you could use the Internet for ID.
 Much later, when I found out these exist, that memory/mystery clicked.

 For hummingbird moths, patiently waiting beside their favourite blooms is your best chance to spot them.
 If you have a lilac hedge, they are a good hedge to bet on.
 The moths are especially attracted to their sweet scent.
 Perhaps bring a lawn chair.

 Of our daytime sphinx, hummingbird clearwings (hemaris thysbe) are the most common around Haliburton, with diervilla clearwings (hemaris aethra) a distant second.
 The rest are rarer: snowberry clearwing (hemaris diffinis) and titan sphinx (aellopos titan).
 They can all be hard to tell apart.
-The five-spotted hawk moth (manduca quinquemaculatus), which is that “tomato hornworm” people hurry to destroy, also looks kind of like a hummingbird; you might spot it late in the day.
+The nessus sphinx (amphion floridensis) is similar looking and I’ve spotted it in the daytime.
+And the five-spotted hawk moth (manduca quinquemaculatus) too, which is the “tomato hornworm” people hurry to destroy; you might spot it late in the day.
 Btw, the hornworm can be moved to plants like nightshade or to a sacrificial tomato plant instead of destroyed.
 If transferring to a wild plant, double check the caterpillar and potential host plant ID.
 They’re all green, chunky horned caterpillars when they are big and host plants may vary.

 Today we’ll mainly focus on the hummingbird clearwing.